remidefoor/minerva-nma/README.md

 Both backends have to be ran locally.
 The Laravel implementation contains the migrations and seeders.

-You might have to adapt the base URL of the backend depending on your setup, which can be done in MinervaApiService.kt.
+You might have to adapt the base URL of the backend depending on your setup.
+This can be done in script.js.

 ## Google Books

-The second one is the Google Books API, used to get all the metadata of an book based, on its ISBN.
+The second one is the Google Books API, used to get all the metadata of a book, based on its ISBN.